 Why does this happen?

-As the knotted ballon is pulled it creates more space inside the bottle.
-Air then comes down the straw and fills the balloon with some air to fill the space!
-When you let go of the knot the space no longer exists, so the air from the balloon is expelled making it deflate.
+As the knotted balloon is pulled it creates more space inside the bottle.
+Air then comes down the straw and fills the balloon with air to fill the space!
+This is like breathing in.

 If you liked this post, we’d love you to follow us on Facebook where we post fun science ideas daily!

 If you enjoyed this activity do check out my other easy science investigations for kids of all ages.

 Last Updated on April 11, 2023 by Emma Vanstone